Quick Answer

 On arrival, test from the exact place you will take meetings.
 For sensitive client work, default to your personal hotspot and keep rental or public Wi-Fi for low-stakes tasks.
 Keep your call setup ready (headset, cables, backup location), because a dropped call can damage trust, not just productivity.

 Log each workday by date, state, and address, and keep supporting records with it (lodging invoices, calendar entries, receipts).
-Even short stays can create tax nexus exposure, so longer or repeated stays should trigger a check-in with a qualified tax professional.
-Add current state rule trigger after verification.
+Even short stays can create tax nexus exposure, so longer or repeated stays should trigger a check-in with a qualified tax professional; current state rule triggers must be verified from official state records before use.

 Execution checklist